CZ-NIC/knot/doc/reference.rst

 max-zone-size
 ----------------

-Maximum size of the zone, used to limit AXFR and IXFR zone trasnfer.
+Maximum size of the zone.
+The size is measured as size of the zone records in wire format without compression.
+The limit is enforced for incoming zone transfers.

-Size is measured in wire format without compression.
+For incremental transfers (IXFR), the effective limit for the total size of the records in the transfer is twice the configured value.
+However the final size of the zone must satisfy the configured value.

 *Default:* 2^64